icerayongsi/ktty/README.md

-# Elysia with Bun runtime
+# This is my final project

 ## Getting Started
 To get started with this template, simply paste this command into your terminal: